 An email that lands in the spam folder is also considered delivered.
 If your subscriber has indicated you as a trusted sender then your email will land in the inbox.

-If you are a cold or unknown sender the ESP will still evaluate your email, your domain's reputation and decide accordingly.
+If you are a cold or unknown sender the Mailbox Provider will still evaluate your email, your domain's reputation and decide accordingly.

-A common misconception and actually a question we often here is how to know if your email went into the inbox or in the spam folder.
+A common misconception and actually a question we often hear is how to know if your email went into the inbox or in the spam folder.
 There is no way to know this.
 That would imply that we have access to the subscriber's inbox.
-Also ESPs do not report this.
+Also Mailbox Providers do not report this.
 Think about it from your side; would you like an outsider to know what happens in your mailbox?

 Here are some technical tips for improving deliverability.